giuthas-publications/patkit/docs/SetupForDevelopment.markdown

-As of PATKIT 0.14, these instructions are incorrect and only here in case someone wants to install PATKIT using mamba/conda etc. If you are that someone and would like to contribute, please fork PATKIT, update these instructions, and send us a pull request.
+As of PATKIT 0.14, these instructions are incorrect and only here in case someone wants to install PATKIT using mamba/conda etc. If you are that someone and would like to contribute, please get in touch.
+In any case you'll need to fork PATKIT, update these instructions.
+A pull request for working instructions would be welcome.

 ## On with the instructions